Queen Sofía of Spain

-Sofía (Sophia Margarita Victoria Frederica; Σοφία Μαργαρίτα Βικτώρια Φρειδερίκη, romanized: Sofía Margaríta Bictória Freideríki; born 2 November 1938) is a member of the Spanish royal family who was Queen of Spain from 1975 to 2014 as the wife of King Juan Carlos I until his abdication.
-She is the eldest child of King Paul and Queen Frederica of Greece.
+Sofía (Sophia Margarita Victoria Frederica; Σοφία Μαργαρίτα Βικτωρία Φρειδερίκη; born 2 November 1938) is a member of the Spanish royal family who was Queen of Spain as the wife of King Juan Carlos I from 1975 until his abdication in 2014.
+She is the eldest and last surviving child of King Paul and Queen Frederica of Greece.
+She is also the last surviving grandchild of King Constantine I and Queen Sophia of Greece.

 Sofía married then Infante Juan Carlos of Spain in 1962 and became queen of Spain upon her husband's accession in 1975.
 On 19 June 2014, Juan Carlos abdicated in favour of their son Felipe VI.
 Since her spouse's abdication, Doña Sofía has usually been referred to as reina emérita ('queen emerita') by the press.

+Originally a member of the Greek royal family, Sofía was second in line to the Greek throne after her father, from her birth until her brother Constantine's birth in 1940.

 Early life

 Princess Sophia of Greece and Denmark was born on 2 November 1938, at Tatoi Palace in Acharnes, Athens, Greece, the eldest child of King Paul of Greece and Princess Frederica of Hanover.
+Sofía was named after her paternal grandmother Sophia of Prussia.

 Sofía is a member of the Greek branch of the Schleswig-Holstein-Sonderburg-Glücksburg dynasty.
-Her brother was the deposed King Constantine II and her sister is Princess Irene.
+Her younger siblings were Constantine II (1940–2023), who reigned as the last king of Greece from 1964 to 1973, and Princess Irene (1942–2026).

 Her maternal grandmother, Princess Victoria Louise of Prussia, wrote in her 1965 memoir: "I have always had a particular fondness for her, and esteemed her modesty, understanding and goodness coupled with her candid realism touches with a fine sense of humour.
 There, she is very much like her father.
 My daughter told me what the little Sophia had once said to her about him: 'You know, Mama, I think we have the nicest Papa in the world.'"

 As her family was forced into exile during the Second World War, she spent part of her childhood in Egypt, where she took her early education in El Nasr Girls' College in Alexandria, and South Africa, where her sister Irene was born.
 They returned to Greece in 1946.
-She finished her education at the prestigious Schloss Salem boarding school in Southern Germany, and then studied childcare, music and archeology in Athens.
+She finished her education at Schloss Salem boarding school in Southern Germany, and then studied childcare, music and archeology in Athens.
 She also studied at Fitzwilliam College, Cambridge, a constituent college of the University of Cambridge.
 She was a reserve member, when her brother Constantine, as helmsman, led Greece's gold medal-winning sailing team in the 1960 Summer Olympics.